SunnysideAaron/statch/README.md

   output.
 Creating more and more complexity.
 If you want different output use different templates.
-- Different templating package. sqlc uses [template](https://pkg.go.dev/text/template) I personally find template from the standard library gross.
-The code is ugly and difficult to read. "." notation is awful.
+- Different templating package. sqlc uses [template](https://pkg.go.dev/text/template) I personally find template gross.
+The code is ugly and difficult to read.
+  "." notation is awful.
 Hiding where data is coming from.
 Others may like it but I had an immediate visceral reaction against it.

 Initial Code Goals
 - PostreSQL
 - code generated for pgx
 - which template engine?
+- sources
+  - sql queries
+  - sql schema
+  - json

 Future Goals
 - any template engine
 - sqlite
 - mysql
 - ms sql server
+- source
+  - yaml?
+  - go structs / code?